On this page:

 Would we fund Stage 2: Individualised living options support?

-In Herman’s case we decide to fund Stage 2: Individualised living options support in his plan.
+We decide to fund Stage 2: Individualised living options support in Herman’s plan.

 Why would we fund this?